What is a Motor Circuit Protector or Motor Protection Circuit Breaker?

 Why motor protection is necessary

-Motor protection is necessary to prevent unexpected breakdown of the machine, costly repairs and frequent losses due to motor downtime.
+Motor protection is necessary to prevent unexpected breakdown of the machine, costly repairs and frequent losses because of motor downtime.

 That is why they are fitted with some protective device.